hmemcpy/hmemcpy.com/source/_posts/2016-06-22-mac-survival-guide-for-the-windows-lifer.md

 ### Screenshots

 There are a few ways to [take a screenshot](https://support.apple.com/en-us/HT201361) on a Mac, most involve pressing several keys together.
-I found a nicer way to do this using an [Alfred Workflow](http://www.alfredforum.com/topic/902-take-quick-screenshots-using-the-screencapture-workflow/), which allows quickly launchig tne screen capture tool from Alfred:
+I found a nicer way to do this using an [Alfred Workflow](http://www.alfredforum.com/topic/902-take-quick-screenshots-using-the-screencapture-workflow/), which allows quickly launchig the screen capture tool from Alfred:
 {% asset_img image4.png %}

 ### Misc